HEAD OF CENTRE, ENSESSA KOTTEH

 “Ethiopia is a country blessed with a prosperous diversity of flora and fauna but is facing problems like illegal wildlife trafficking, low environmental perception at both individual and state level, and competition for land,” Bereket explains.
 “I would like to face those challenges.”

 On the front line of fighting wildlife crime, Ensessa Kotteh, near Addis Ababa, takes in wild animals confiscated from the illegal wildlife trade, or found orphaned or injured.
 The centre has already rescued more than 200 animals including lions, cheetah, hyenas, birds of prey and primates.
-As Centre Manager, Bereket has a hands-on role and has been involved in a number of headline-grabbing rescues over the years.
+As Head of Centre, Bereket has a hands-on role and has been involved in a number of headline-grabbing rescues over the years.

 He was on the expert team who rescued Safia the lioness in 2009.
 Just seven months old at the time, she was found chained to a wooden hut, but is now thriving at Essessa Kotteh.
 He also helped rescue Born Free’s Cheetah Family who were confiscated from wild animal traffickers in Somaliland in 2012.
 “The security is really dangerous in Somaliland, so it was a risk to take but a huge success,” Bereket recalls.

-Committed and enthusiastic, Bereket is a true wildlife hero, says Claudio Sillero, Born Free’s Head of Conservation.
+Committed and enthusiastic, Bereket is a true wildlife hero, says Claudio Sillero, Bill Travers Fellow for Wildlife Conservation.
 “Bereket works tirelessly to protect Ethiopia’s natural heritage, combining two very different skill sets: the ability of building and managing an animal sanctuary with the uncompromising dedication to those animals under his care.”

 Conservationists come from all walks of life and Bereket’s alternative career path is an inspiration for the next generation.
 He’s keen to pass on his passion.
 “The development of the education programme will be the next big challenge for Born Free Ethiopia,” he says.
 “I want to take a leading role in that – to have a better generation that cares about the environment and respects nature.”